feathersjs/docs/guides/step-by-step/basic-feathers/database-connector.md

 ## We start an instance of Feathers and define its services.
 [import:'feathers'](../../../examples/step/01/db-connector/1.js)

-users is the only service we need  and its a database table located at examples/step/data/users.db.
+users is the only service we need and it's a database table located at examples/step/data/users.db.
 [import:'services'](../../../examples/step/01/db-connector/1.js)

 ## Create 3 users using Promises.